Aguinaldo Museum: History

 House of History, the Aguinaldo Mansion is the locus of a focal point in the unfolding of Philippine history.
 Constructed in 1845, the original structure of the house was of nipa-and-thatch material.
 It was reconstructed four years later using a variety of Philippine hardwood.
 By the 1920s, major renovation saw the construction of the tower and the symbolic balcony of the house.
 It was also during this period that the house was refurbished with architectural details of nationalistic themes, masonic symbols, and art nouveau and art deco’s artistic style prevalent during the early 20th century.
-The house where the president lived was donated to the Filipino people in 1963, a year before he passed away.
+The house where the president lived was donated to the Filipino people in 1963, a year before he died.
 In 1964, the house was placed under the care of the National Museum of the Philippines and was declared a national shrine through Republic Act No 4039.
 By 1972, Executive Order No 370 transferred the shrine under the care and maintenance of the National Historical Commission.
 Today, the house continues to emanate the vision of a free and proud nation as it perpetuates the ideals of the 1896 Revolution and the 1898 Proclamation of Philippine Independence.